FranciscoGalan/Book_recommender/README.md

 ![](https://github.com/FranciscoGalan/Goodreads_Book_Recommender/blob/main/Media/recommended_books_francisco_galan.PNG)

 Not bad.
 These recommendations are based partly on the **correlations** I have with some of my contacts.
 The idea is to find contacts with similar tastes to mine.
 Such  contacts probably liked books that I will also like.
-Conversely,  contacts with a negative correlation probably liked books that I won't.
+Conversely,  contacts with a negative correlation probably liked books that I won't like.

 | Contact    | Taste correlation |
 | ---------- | ----------------- |